Skip to main content

 Community Meetings

-Community meetings for Engineering Scholars are held during spring semester of Year 1 and throughout all of Year 2 of the program.
-During these meetings, engineering presenters come in to speak about their area of expertise within academia or industry or both.
+Held during their first-year spring semester and throughout all of their second year, students hear from engineering presenters who speak about their area of expertise within academia, industry, or both.

-The purpose of the community meetings is to expose ES students to opportunities around campus and outside of campus which may align with their interests, to connect them to people and resources which may be beneficial to them, and to educate them about topics within the engineering field which they may not learn in the classroom.
+Community meetings expose Engineering Scholars to opportunities on and off campus that may align with their interests, connect them to people and resources, and educate them about topics within the engineering field that they may not learn in the classroom.

-Engineering Scholars has a Mentorship Program comprised of approximately 5-8 upper-class mentors.
-The purpose of the program is to provide a support structure for the first-year students.
-The mentors are experienced engineering students who are able to provide first-year students with guidance in how to successfully navigate their first year engineering program and balance extracurricular activities.
-There are programs and events held each term specifically for ES Mentorship Groups.
+Comprised of approximately 5-8 upper-class mentors, the mentorship program provides a support structure for first-year students.
+Mentors are experienced engineering students who guide first-year students in successfully navigating the engineering program and balancing extracurricular activities.

-All first-year ES students are assigned to a Mentorship Group over the summer and meet during the welcome event in the fall.
+All first-year Engineering Scholars are assigned to a Mentorship Group over the summer and meet during the welcome event in the fall.

 Leadership Council

-The Engineering Scholars Program has a Leadership Council consisting of second-third year students.
-The Leadership Council members are chosen through an application process during spring semester of their first year.
-The purpose of the LC is to enhance, improve, and develop the Engineering Scholars Program for all of its members by providing enjoyable and educational opportunities to the community.
-These opportunities typically fall within the following categories: Tours, Mentorship and Outreach, Community Service Fundraising, Athletics and Engagement.
-The LC is also exposed to professional development and leadership opportunities.
+Consisting of second- and third-year students chosen through an application process during the first year’s spring semester, the Leadership Council strives to enhance, improve, and develop the Engineering Scholars Program for all of its members by providing enjoyable and educational opportunities to the community.
+These opportunities typically fall within the following categories: mentorship, community service, marketing and communications, professional development, athletics and social engagements.
+The leadership council is also directed to professional development and leadership opportunities.

 Drackett Tower